Admin Tutorial

 Now that the runner is registered we will need to take additional steps

-configuration of the custom executor.
+regarding the configuration of the custom executor.

 Starting by modifying the [runners.custom]